Saturday, 18 May 2019

 Vikrama Chozha’s 8th reign year inscription records the establishment of Chandeswar and naivedyam on Chithirai Thirunal.

 Rajaraja Devar’s 19th reign year inscription records the endowment of burning a sandhi lamp by Manavir Kottathu Chirur Punnai Kizhan Saranathennavan Sangan alias Karkadarayan.
-For the same 3 cows are gifted to this temple.
+For the same, 3 cows are gifted to this temple.
 The same person also created the Thirumanjana Well in the praharam.

 Rajaraja Devar’s 20th reign year inscriptions record the endowment of burning 2 sandhi lamps by Thirumanamerkudaiyan Kulachiraiyandar’s son Sambanthandar of Thirukalahasthi.
-For the same 2 madai pon were gifted to this temple.
+For the same, 2 madai pon were gifted to this temple.

 Rajarajara Devar’s 14th reign year inscription records the endowment of burning a perpetual lamp by the king’s Senapathy Soorapoththan alias Angarayan.
-For the same 9 madai pon were gifted to this temple.
+For the same, 9 madai pon were gifted to this temple.

 Thiribhuvana Chakravarthy Rajaraja Devar’s 16th reign year inscription records the endowment of burning a perpetual lamp by Kadapoyan Eriyapothan alias Athigaiman.
 For the same, 30 cows are gifted to this temple.

 Kovi Rajakesari Barmar’s 4th reign year inscription on the slab installed in front of the temple records the endowment of naivedyam for 1 year and 360 days to Shiva of this temple.
-For the same land was gifted to this temple.
+The same land was gifted to this temple.
 This inscription mentions that Koothaperuman (Natarajar) was established by Madurantagan Kandarathithar.

-South Indian Inscriptions Volume - VIII
+1. South Indian Inscriptions Volume - VIII

 Inscriptions